What Makes a Good Slot Site?

 UK Slot Sites - FAQ

-The Return To Player and variance of a slot game is the same wherever you play it, and with a high variance slot your wins are potentially bigger but less frequent than with a low variance slot.
+The Return To Player of a slot game is not necessarily the same wherever you play it, and you can find out what it is by looking in the game help files.
+With a high variance slot, your wins are potentially bigger but less frequent than with a low variance slot.
 What does vary from slot site to slot site is the size of some of the progressive jackpots including must-drop jackpots; at Paddy Power, for instance, the Red Tiger daily jackpots and the Jackpot King typically get much bigger than at many other sites.

 The most popular slot game of all time is NetEnt’s Starburst, but is it really the best slot game of all time?
 Its simplicity makes it arguably the best slot game for beginners, but once players become more knowledgable about the world of online slots there are many much more complex and entertaining games to enjoy.